johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Ping.md

 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
 ms.custom: generated
-description: "Ping"
+description: "PingOne"
 ---

-# Set up PingOne DaVinci Connector
+# Set up a PingOne DaVinci Connector

 The Microsoft Edge for Business connector lets you use Microsoft Edge for Business to improve authentication security in your PingOne DaVinci flow.